 Today the bonus is awarded to any horse that can claim the Chase Triple Crown, formed of the three races that initially served as part of the Betfair Million.
-As of yet, no horse has claimed the jackpot but Cue Card came close during the 2015-16 season.
+Only Kauto Star in 2006/07 has won the three races in the same season but Cue Card came close during the 2015-16 season.
 After winning this race and the King George, Colin Tizzard’s horse found himself as the Gold Cup second favourite but fell three fences out.

 Are we likely to see another horse come even closer soon?
 Results over recent years suggest it could be a while and it is clearly a huge ask to win three such high class events.
 One thing that makes the hat-trick achievable is the spacing of the events.
 With this race scheduled to take place in November, the King George of course in its Boxing Day slot and the Gold Cup in mid-March, there is at least sufficient rest for the horses.
 Of course, looking at the other side of the coin, it also means that any horse landing the huge bonus will have to be in top form for virtually the entire season.

 For more on the Stayers Chase Triple Crown, check out our dedicated article here.

 One slightly unusual feature of the Betfair Chase is its lack of unique winners.
 The race began in 2005 but only eight different names feature among the list of winners.